-To get out front on avoiding situations like this, Influencer (INFLCR) has introduced a new feature that can analyze up to the most recent 3,200 tweets for each client student-athlete entered into the system, flagging posts that include curse words or other potentially problematic content.
+To get out front on avoiding situations like this, Influencer (INFLCR) has introduced a new feature that can analyze up to the most recent 3,200 tweets for each client student-athlete entered into the system: Twitter scrub.
+This feature concentrates on flagging posts that include curse words or other potentially problematic content.
 Clients can also track current posts in real time, receiving notifications that can be viewed via a convenient INFLCR dashboard.

 It is important to note that the software does not remove the Tweets — that still must be done by the individual if they choose to do so — but the service gives clients the opportunity to coach their student-athletes on the potential issues that could be created by old posts coming back to harm them.